Costa Rica Vacations & Tours

 The government helps to regulate industry and development to keep the biodiversity intact and rewards eco-friendly hotels, tour providers, and those that implement green business practices to help sustain the awe-inspiring beauty of the celebrated biodiversity.
 This allows Costa Rica to stay on track to become the first carbon-neutral country in the world, meeting its energy needs through a combination of hydroelectric, wind, and geothermal power.

-It is easy to fall in love with the beauty, and the relaxed pace of Costa Rica captures a wealth of cultural and natural histories that spread from Guanacaste to San Jose, Tortuguero to the Osa Peninsula.
-Your introduction to Costa Rica will provide easy to access, practical information that will better acquaint you with everything from the must-do activities and sites to visa questions, pre-trip healthcare worries, and the hidden wonders of Central America’s most exciting destination.
+It is easy to fall in love with the beauty and the relaxed pace of Costa Rica as it captures a wealth of cultural and natural histories that spread from Guanacaste to San Jose and Tortuguero to the Osa Peninsula.
+Personalized guidance into the wonders of Costa Rica will provide easy access, practical information, and unique experiences that will better acquaint you with everything from the must-do activities and sites to visa questions, pre-trip healthcare worries, and the hidden wonders of Central America’s most exciting destination.
 Put your mind at ease over the Zicasso planning process and embrace the excitement of your dream Costa Rica tour.

 San Jose bursts with liveliness and excitement that blends into the daily life of Ticos, Costa Rica natives.
 The capital of Costa Rica contains an ineffable charm that is strewn beneath the potholed streets and mishmash of corrugated metal and plaster homes.
 The chaos of rumbling cars, buses, and people reveal a connection to the capitals of Central America but give way to the mixture of traditional and historical buildings.
 The city was founded in 1737 but remained a forgotten settlement of the Spanish empire until the late 19th century due to the emerging coffee trade.

-The mountains surrounding the Central Valley offer a perfect altitude of nearly 3,700 feet above sea level that grows to over 5,575 feet above sea level for an ideal environment in which to cultivate coffee.
+The ideal environment of the mountains surrounding the Central Valley offers the perfect altitude for cultivating the famous coffee Costa Rica is known for.
 The valley also keeps an average spring-like temperature year-round.
 The Talamanca Mountains border the south and the Poas, Barva, and Irazu volcanoes frame the northern edges of the bustling city.
 Contemporary art galleries bring insight into the seductive art scene while the Central Market provides visitors with a glimpse of the Tico lifestyle as locals traverse the aisles in the 19th century donut-like structure in search of fresh produce, fish, and meat.

 When speaking to Ticos from around San Jose, you will quickly learn the connection people have to the Gold Museum, finding it much more informative and elegant than any other exhibit in San Jose, including the National Museum.
-If you choose one gallery to visit during your time in the capital, the Gold Museum, the Museo de Oro, offers displays priceless artifacts that are connected to pre-Columbian peoples, including historical currency and regional art.
+If you choose one gallery to visit during your time in the capital, the Museo de Oro offers displays of priceless artifacts that are connected to pre-Columbian peoples, including historical currency and regional art.

 Arenal and La Fortuna

-While viewing pictures of Costa Rica, you will undoubtedly come across the iconic cone of Arenal Volcano with couples lovingly gazing into each other’s eyes and lounging in refreshing thermal springs.
-These natural wonders decorate the landscape outside of the towns of La Fortuna and Nuevo Arenal while inside the town, horses graze on the overgrown grasses of empty lots and spiny iguanas ramble in the bushes to enjoy the sunlight that pierces through the canopy.
+The cone of Arenal Volcano and serene thermal springs are iconic images of Costa Rica.
+These natural wonders grace the landscape outside of the towns of La Fortuna and Nuevo Arenal, while inside the town, horses graze on the overgrown grasses of empty lots and spiny iguanas ramble in the bushes to enjoy the sunlight that pierces through the canopy.

-Sloths rest in the branches above the river as the road leads towards Arenal Lake for a spectacular view of the precious cone of Arenal Volcano, the storybook picture of what a volcanic peak should look like.
-The mountain spewed lava over the top of the summit for over 40 years, beginning in 1968 and suddenly stopped the daily discharge of slowly flowing magma in 2010.
-The volcanic activity offers mineral rich soil to the agricultural community, along with plenty of lush rainforests to explore.
-Visitors from around the world travel to La Fortuna and Arenal to view the fabulous peak and to hike the trails of Arenal Volcano National Park, home to the eponymous volcano and extinct Chato Volcano, in which an aqua-blue lake resides in the crater.
+Follow the road along the river that leads towards Arenal Lake for a spectacular view of the quintessential cone of Arenal Volcano as you observe the beautiful balance of the ecosystem.
+The volcanic activity offers mineral-rich soil to the agricultural community as well as the proliferation of the lush rainforests which provides resources to locals and extensive wonders to explore.
+Visitors from around the world travel to La Fortuna and Arenal to view the fabulous peak and to hike the trails of Arenal Volcano National Park, home to the famous volcano and the extinct Chato Volcano, whose crater is filled with an aqua-blue lake.

-Ticos enjoy long weekends or a day trips from San Jose to relax in the variety of hot springs and thermal baths that rush along the verdant landscape.
-The natural volcanic activity heats the waterways that course through the tropical trees and underbrush to populate the foothills beneath the smoking volcano.
+Ticos enjoy long weekends or a day trips from San Jose to relax in the variety of hot springs and thermal baths that emerge from the verdant landscape.
+The volcanic activity naturally heats the waterways that course through the tropical trees and underbrush to populate the foothills beneath the smoking volcano.
 Luxury travelers, honeymooners, and backpackers alike will enjoy the variety of activities the region offers while taking advantage of the rejuvenating waters.
-Local activities include cave tours, horseback riding, zip lining, fishing, hanging bridges, chocolate tours, cultural experiences, river rafting and whitewater rafting, rappelling, canyoning and day and night treks.
+Local activities include cave tours, horseback riding, ziplining, fishing, hanging bridges, chocolate tours, cultural experiences, river rafting and whitewater rafting, rappelling, canyoning and day and night treks.

-The Central Highlands offer a different and distinctive experience in Costa Rica away from the tropical heat and familiar images of the rainforest.
-Monteverde remains one of the most popular destinations in Costa Rica due to its thick green foliage, eco-friendly accommodations, and volcanic peaks, and cool, misty weather unique to the Cost Rican climate.
+Monteverde offers a distinctive experience in Costa Rica away from the tropical heat and familiar images of the rainforest.
+The Central Highlands remain one of the most popular destinations in Costa Rica due to its thick green foliage, eco-friendly accommodations, volcanic peaks, and cool, misty weather unique to the Costa Rican climate.

-Monteverde was established in the 1950s by Quaker families eager to leave the United States and the political climate of the time behind them.
-The families formed dairy farms that eventually grew into the Monteverde Cheese Factory.
 The small town sits atop the mountainous terrain surrounded by dirt roads and trails that lead into the Cloud Forest Reserve.
-The protected landscape encompasses more than 40 square miles and offers refuge to the stunning wildlife and embodying Costa Rica’s incredible biodiversity.
+The protected landscape encompasses more than 40 square miles and offers refuge to the stunning wildlife and embodies Costa Rica’s incredible biodiversity.
 Bird watchers and enthusiastic lovers of wildlife enjoy guided treks through the untouched forest terrain populated with strangler fig trees as dense forest canopy washes over the Continental Divide with views to both the Caribbean and Pacific shores on a clear day.

-The cooler climate and moss-strewn trees provide perfect nesting grounds for the rare and endangered resplendent quetzal.
-The smaller, yet equally majestic neighbor to Monteverde Cloud Forest is Santa Elena Cloud Forest Reserve, which overtakes 765 acres.
-The less-visited terrain contains trails that lead through the hanging vines as vegetation drips with moisture from the passing clouds.
-Guided tours in the region include suspension bridges, zip lines, butterfly gardens, nature walks and horseback riding.
+The smaller, yet equally majestic neighbor to Monteverde Cloud Forest is Santa Elena Cloud Forest Reserve, which occupies 765 acres.
+The less-visited reserve winds along misty trails as the passing clouds causes vegetation to drip with moisture.
+Guided tours in the region include suspension bridges, ziplines, butterfly gardens, nature walks and horseback riding.

-Many visitors to the gorgeous, forested mountain tops choose to partake in guided hikes during day and night.
+Many visitors of forested mountain tops choose to partake in guided hikes during day and night.
 Experiencing both brings better views of the immensity of the wildlife that ranges from Baird’s tapir, collared peccary, jaguar, jaguarundi, agouti, three-toed sloth, vampire bats and more.
-The opportunity to see the variety of wildlife abound while touring the trails of Monteverde or Santa Elena Cloud Forests year-round.
+The opportunity to see the variety of wildlife abound while touring the trails of Monteverde or Santa Elena Cloud Forests offer amazement year-round.

 Manuel Antonio National Park

-The Pacific region of Costa Rice enchants visitors from around the world, along with Ticos taking a break from the bustling streets of San Jose.
+The Pacific region of Costa Rica enchants visitors from around the world, along with Ticos taking a break from the bustling streets of San Jose.
 White sand beaches sparkle against the indigo waters of the Pacific Ocean, and the breeze accentuates the relaxing coastal ambiance.
-The pristine beaches border Costa Rica’s smallest national park, which encompasses three square miles of protected land that harbor unparalleled biodiversity.
+Its beaches border Costa Rica’s smallest national park, which encompasses three square miles of protected land that harbor unparalleled biodiversity.

-109 different mammals and 184 different bird species populate the combination of evergreen, primary, and secondary, along with the mangrove studded lagoons and canals.
+Astoundingly, 109 different mammals and 184 different bird species populate the small confines of the environment.
 Dolphins swim in the calm Pacific often performing for passing boats while humpback, pseudo-orca, and pilot whales travel near the edges of the park between August to October, and again between December and April.
 Night hikes in the rainforest reveal red-eyed tree frogs and night owl monkeys.
 Other celebrated activities around the national park include sunset cruising, scuba diving, a visit to Damas Island, zip lining and sea kayaking.

 Guided tours lead visitors along the countless trails around the only landscape in Costa Rica containing all four species of monkeys: the spider, howler, white-faced capuchin, and endangered squirrel monkey.

-If tiring of the exhilarating activities or in need of a quiet cultural excursion, the Quopes Farmers Market reveals an enjoyable image of daily life on Fridays and Saturdays offering an assortment of local delicacies.
+If you tire of the exhilarating activities and are in need of a quiet cultural excursion, the Quopes Farmers Market reveals an enjoyable image of daily life on Fridays and Saturdays and offers an assortment of local delicacies.
 Local farmers display handcrafted cheeses, bread, pies, and ice cream, along with handmade souvenirs that represent a multitude of artistic aesthetics.

 Tortuguero National Park